 S.B.
 No. 268 introduces new procedures for handling complaints against health care practitioners in Texas.
 It establishes a new Subchapter C under Chapter 112 of the Occupations Code, which mandates that if a licensing entity receives a complaint about a health care practitioner licensed by a different entity, it must promptly forward the complaint to the appropriate licensing body.
 Additionally, the bill stipulates that a licensing entity cannot take disciplinary action based on such complaints unless they are referred back for investigation and resolution.
-The bill also requires that complaints alleging serious offenses resulting in death or serious bodily injury be forwarded to law enforcement agencies.
+The bill also includes provisions for complaints alleging serious offenses that result in death or serious bodily injury, requiring the licensing entity to forward these complaints to law enforcement agencies.

-The changes in this bill apply only to complaints filed after its effective date, ensuring that any complaints filed prior will be governed by the existing laws at that time.
-The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that threshold is not met.
+The changes made by this Act apply only to complaints filed after its effective date, with prior complaints governed by the law in effect at the time they were filed.
+The Act will take effect immediately if it receives a two-thirds vote from both houses; otherwise, it will take effect on September 1, 2025.

 Statutes affected: